We still think water is better. Find out why we think so here.

-When you start to drink more water, you’ll find that you drink less fizzy drinks and fewer high calorie drinks.
+When you start to drink more water, you’ll find that you drink fewer fizzy drinks and fewer high-calorie drinks.
 There are a few major benefits to this:

 - Swapping water for fizzy drinks helps to decrease your daily caloric intake

 - Drinking more water helps you to feel full throughout the day so you snack less

 - Drinking water trains your taste buds to enjoy the subtle tastes of whole foods that are less processed and lower in calories

 - Drinking sufficient water will have a pretty noticeable and remarkably fast effect (for the better) on your physical well-being

 - Drinking water instead of reaching for the fizz will fatten your brain cells and not your body’s fat cells

 - Fizzy drinks can act as a diuretic whereas water does not dehydrate you – in, the fact it achieves the complete opposite

 - Drinking water, while you may not initially register it, is incredibly refreshing, whereas drinking fizzy drinks is falsely refreshing